isc-projects/isc-dnssec-guide/doc/signing.rst

 Easy Start Guide for Signing Authoritative Zones
 ------------------------------------------------

-This section provides the basic information to set up a working DNSSEC-enabled authoritative name server.
+This section provides the basic information needed to set up a DNSSEC-enabled authoritative name server.
 A DNSSEC-enabled (or "signed") zone contains additional resource records that are used to verify the authenticity of its zone information.